What are the types of reactive power compensation?

 3. Using static VAr compensators

+It is a type of static reactive power compensation device that is used to inject or absorb reactive power into or out of the system to maintain a desired voltage level.
 The high voltage power system, makes use of a static VAr compensator.
 It is abbreviated as SVC and shows improved system stability, reduction in line losses, maintaining the variation within limits.
 It has shunt reactors and shunt capacitors.
 Shunt reactors and thyristor-controlled reactors are used for limiting the voltage rise at no load or low load conditions while static capacitors and thyristor switched capacitors are used for preventing the voltage sag at peak load conditions.

 This can be formed in two ways, one with the parallel combination of thyristor controlled reactor and fixed capacitor while the other one is the parallel combination of thyristor switched capacitor and thyristor controlled reactor.